-Local communities, heritage professionals and cultural organisations in partner countries, international networks working on the field of cultural heritage.
+Local communities, heritage professionals and cultural organisations in partner countries, international networks working in the field of cultural heritage.

-International cooperation is a cross-cutting issue in many of the initiatives implemented for the year1 .
+International cooperation is a cross-cutting issue in many of the initiatives implemented for the year.
 Particularly, the international profile of the EYCH is being raised through 3 main components:

-• The EYCH has also partnered with non-EU countries for a wider reach.
-Although initially conceived for EU Member States, association to the Year by partner countries is now possible due to its increasing popularity.
-The Western countries (Albania, Bosnia and Herzegovina, FYROM, Montenegro and Serbia), as well as Georgia, Iceland, Norway and Switzerland are associated and have appointed EYCH National Coordinators.
+The EYCH has also partnered with non-EU countries for a wider reach.
+Although initially conceived for EU Member States, association to the year by partner countries was possible due to its increasing popularity.
+The Western Balkan countries (Albania, Bosnia and Herzegovina, FYROM, Montenegro and Serbia), as well as Georgia, Iceland, Norway and Switzerland are associated and have appointed EYCH National Coordinators.
 Some associated countries have already launched the EYCH, developed specific programmes and activated communication efforts.

 • 23 April

-Three projects will support capacity-building for the heritage sector worldwide:
+3 projects are supporting capacity-building for the heritage sector worldwide:

-• In the Western Balkans, the ‘Cultural heritage route’, will connect and highlight events organised by the EU Delegations and EU National Institutes for Culture, in close cooperation with local civil society, with the aim of creating a sustainable network of cultural heritage operators.
+- In the Western Balkans, the “Cultural heritage route”, is connecting and highlighting events organised by the EU Delegations and EU National Institutes for Culture, in close cooperation with local civil society, with the aim of creating a sustainable network of cultural heritage operators.

-• The Silk Road Heritage Corridors around UNESCO sites in Iran, Afghanistan and Central Asia will address key development objectives, such as job creation through local development strategies and sustainable tourism, skills development, social cohesion and knowledge exchange.
-The EU is devoting a total amount of EUR 3, 5 Mio for this initiative.
+- The Silk Road Heritage Corridors around UNESCO sites in Iran, Afghanistan and Central Asia address key development objectives, such as job creation through local development strategies and sustainable tourism, skills development, social cohesion and knowledge exchange.
+The EU is devoting a total amount of EUR 3.5 million to this initiative.

-- A joint project with UNESCO will provide for rapid assessments and immediate safeguarding measures of cultural heritage in risk due conflict or disaster in Iraq, Libya, Syria and Yemen.
+- A joint project with UNESCO is providing rapid assessments and immediate safeguarding measures of cultural heritage in risk due to conflict or disaster in Iraq, Libya, Syria and Yemen.

-• The EU funds cultural heritage support around the world through different instruments and programmes.
+- The EU supports the protection of cultural heritage around the world through different instruments and programmes.
 For instance, through the Instrument for Pre-accession Assistance (IPA), the EU offered financial assistance to candidate and potential candidate countries, with an estimated of €33 million dedicated to cultural heritage between 2007 and 2011.
 Cultural heritage is also funded by the European Neighbourhood Instrument (ENI) and the Development Co-operation Instrument (CDI).
-The Year is putting in the spotlight projects already supported through these instruments by promoting successful stories.#
+The year is putting in the spotlight projects already supported through these instruments by promoting successful stories.

-• On the occasion of the EYCH, the Commission (Directorate General for Development and Cooperation - DEVCO) is conducting a mapping on ongoing heritagerelated projects in third countries to promote the sharing and dissemination of good practices.
-Examples include intangible cultural heritage projects for social reconciliation through memory in Rwanda, and jobcreation through cultural heritage in Ethiopia, Tanzania and Tibet.
+- On the occasion of the EYCH, the European Commission (Directorate General for Development and Cooperation - DEVCO) is conducting a mapping on ongoing heritage related projects in third countries to promote the sharing and dissemination of good practices.
+Examples include intangible cultural heritage projects for social reconciliation through memory in Rwanda, and job creation through cultural heritage in Ethiopia, Tanzania and Tibet.